Home » Stallion Times Trains 40 Journalists, CSOs on Tracking Constituency Projects in Kogi

 “With this training, we now know the documents for tracking a project to a logical conclusion.

-“Before now I have never engaged in an in-depth investigation to write a report, but now I will definitely go beyond surface reporting,” she added.
+“Before now I have never engaged in an in-depth investigation to write a report, but now I will go beyond surface reporting,” she added.

 You may also like